East Baton Rouge Parish

 District-Level NCES Analysis

-East Baton Rouge Parish operates 83 public schools serving 43,253 students, placing it among the larger districts in Louisiana.
-The school portfolio breaks down into 52 other, 13 middle, 9 high, 9 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 39,376 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in East Baton Rouge Parish County.
+East Baton Rouge Parish operates 83 public schools serving 43,253 students, placing it among the largest districts in Louisiana.
+The school portfolio breaks down into 52 combined, 13 middle, 9 high, 9 elementary schools, giving families in a major system a clear picture of grade-band coverage across a large portfolio before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in East Baton Rouge Parish.

-Academic infrastructure includes 13 of 83 schools offering Advanced Placement (130 AP courses district-wide), a 338.7:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 23.1% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 13 of 83 schools offering Advanced Placement (130 AP courses district-wide), a 338.7:1 student-counselor ratio, well above the ASCA benchmark though still under the roughly 408:1 national average, and 22.1% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 73.2% African American, 13.7% Hispanic or Latino, 8.7% White across the district's schools.
+Its most demographically mixed campus is Baton Rouge Magnet High School, with a diversity index of 71.6/100.

 East Baton Rouge Parish school enrollment varies 33× across entities